Admin Sign In

 First, think about what topics might be of interest to you.
 You can get ideas by skimming your textbook, reading news magazines like Time, or keeping an eye on the news.

 Once you've identified a broad topic, looking at a few scholarly reference books (such as dictionaries and encyclopedias) can help you figure out which authors and sources are the most important to know about.
-Often a scholarly reference book will give you a short, authoritative overview of your topic and suggest additional sources for you to read.
-In essence, reading a reference article can save you time!
+Scholarly encyclopedias can also help you discover narrower aspects of your broad topic so that your topic is more manageable.

 There are two easy ways to find reference material.
-First, try doing a keyword search of the APU Libraries Catalog for your topic plus the phrase "dictionary or encyclopedia."
-Second, try searching for your topic in an online reference database, such as Gale Virtual Reference Library or Oxford Reference Online.
+First, try doing a keyword search of the APU Library Catalog for your topic, limiting your search to the Reference collection (use the drop-down "View Entire Collection" menu and choose "Reference").
+Second, try searching for your topic in an online reference database, such as Credo ReferenceGale Virtual Reference Library, Oxford Reference Online, or SAGE eReference.

-Step 3: Developing a Research Question
+Step 3: Develop a Research Question

 After you've identified and narrowed a research topic, you should re-state it in the form of a research question.
 Phrasing your topic in the form of a question helps to direct your research process.